 3.2.E.
-INVESTMENT OF THE ASSETS ACCORDING TO THE PRUDENCE PRINCIPLE the following general criteria, always pursuant to the provisions of the current legislation:
+INVESTMENT OF THE ASSETS ACCORDING TO THE PRUDENCE PRINCIPLE

 VidaCaixa has established the principle of prudence in the management of investments by using a management policy on investment and concentration risks approved by the Board of Directors, which establishes the universe of authorised securities and the limits and restrictions for each type of investment, as well as the measurement mechanisms and indicators and information on the risks undertaken.